Joint Ventures 2024 Comparisons

 Co-ownership structures are quintessential features of the Canadian legal landscape, widely used for co-investors to allocate risks and responsibilities in a variety of prominent sectors including energy, mining, and advanced technology.
 Noteworthy trends in 2023 include:

-• a material trend towards Indigenous communities in Canada taking partial equity or other economic stakes in energy, mining, and other infrastructure projects, often in connection with providing support to such projects in applicable permitting and other regulatory processes.
+• a material trend towards Indigenous communities in Canada taking partial equity or other economic stakes in energy, mining, and other infrastructure projects, often in connection with providing support to such projects in applicable permitting and other regulatory processes; and

 In Canada, co-ownership is typically established using one of the following types of vehicles: